freeCodeCamp/i18n-curriculum/curriculum/challenges/german/06-quality-assurance/quality-assurance-projects/issue-tracker.md

 };
 ```

 You can send a `GET` request to `/api/issues/{projectname}` and filter the request by also passing along any field and value as a URL query (ie. `/api/issues/{project}?open=false`).
-Du kannst ein oder mehrere Feld/Wert-Paare auf einmal übergeben.
+You can pass one or more field/value pairs at once.

 ```js
 async (getUserInput) => {